AdobeDocs/experience-manager-learn.en/help/cloud-service/caching/cdn-cache-hit-ratio-analysis.md

 ## Analyze downloaded CDN logs

-To gain insights such as cache hit ratio, and top URLs of MISS and PASS cache types analyze the downloaded CDN log file.
+To gain insights such as cache hit ratio, and top URLs of MISS and PASS cache types, analyze the downloaded CDN log file.
 These insights help to optimize the [CDN cache configuration](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/content-delivery/caching.html) and enhance the site performance.

-To analyze the CDN logs, this article uses the **Elasticsearch, Logstash, and Kibana (ELK)** [dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and [Jupyter Notebook](https://jupyter.org/).
+To analyze the CDN logs, this article presents two options: the **Elasticsearch, Logstash, and Kibana (ELK)** [dashboard tooling](https://github.com/adobe/AEMCS-CDN-Log-Analysis-ELK-Tool) and [Jupyter Notebook](https://jupyter.org/).
+The ELK dashboard tooling can be installed locally onto your laptop, while the Jupityr Notebook tooling can be accessed remotely [as part of Adobe Experience Platform](https://experienceleague.adobe.com/docs/experience-platform/data-science-workspace/jupyterlab/analyze-your-data.html?lang=en) without installing additional software, for those who have licensed Adobe Experience Platform.

-### Using dashboard tooling
+### Option 1: Using ELK dashboard tooling

 The [ELK stack](https://www.elastic.co/elastic-stack) is a set of tools that provide a scalable solution to search, analyze, and visualize the data.
 It consists of Elasticsearch, Logstash, and Kibana.